Glacier National Park (U.S.): Geology

 The rocks found in the park are primarily sedimentary rocks of the Belt Supergroup.
 They were deposited in shallow seas over 1.6 billion to 800 million years ago.
 During the formation of the Rocky Mountains 170 million years ago, one region of rocks now known as the Lewis Overthrust was forced eastward 50 mi.
 This overthrust was several miles (kilometers) thick and hundreds of miles (kilometers) long.
 This resulted in older rocks being displaced over newer ones, so the overlying Proterozoic rocks are between 1.4 and 1.5 billion years older than Cretaceous age rocks they now rest on.

 One of the most dramatic evidences of this overthrust is visible in the form of Chief Mountain, an isolated peak on the edge of the eastern boundary of the park rising 2500 ft above the Great Plains.
 There are six mountains in the park over 10000 ft in elevation, with Mount Cleveland at 10466 ft being the tallest.
 Appropriately named Triple Divide Peak sends waters towards the Pacific Ocean, Hudson Bay, and Gulf of Mexico watersheds.
 This peak can effectively be considered to be the apex of the North American continent, although the mountain is only 8020 ft above sea level.

 The rocks in Glacier National Park are the best preserved Proterozoic sedimentary rocks in the world, with some of the world's most fruitful sources for records of early life.
 Sedimentary rocks of similar age located in other regions have been greatly altered by mountain building and other metamorphic changes; consequently, fossils are less common and more difficult to observe.
 The rocks in the park preserve such features as millimeter-scale lamination, ripple marks, mud cracks, salt-crystal casts, raindrop impressions, oolites, and other sedimentary bedding characteristics.
 Six fossilized species of stromatolites, early organisms consisting of primarily blue-green algae, have been documented and dated at about 1 billion years.
-The discovery of the Appekunny Formation, a well-preserved rock stratum in the park, pushed back the established date for the origination of animal life a full billion years.
-This rock formation has bedding structures which are believed to be the remains of the earliest identified metazoan (animal) life on Earth.
+The discovery of Horodyskia within the Appekunny Formation, a well-preserved rock stratum in the park, pushed back the established date for the origination of eukaryotic life a full billion years.